-The International Antiviral Society–USA (IAS–USA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The International Antiviral Society–USA (IAS–USA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education (CME) for physicians.

 The IAS–USA designates this live activity for a maximum of 17.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 17.00 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Since 2006, the IAS–USA has held Accreditation with Commendation.
 As such, the IAS–USA belongs to an elite group of organizations in the United States that have been awarded this prestigious status, which, in the words of the ACCME, is “reserved for programs that are truly exceptional.”
 CME credits can be claimed for plenary lectures, symposia, opening session lectures, and special sessions.
 CME credits cannot be claimed for oral abstract sessions, themed discussion sessions, or poster sessions.